reach your potential

 - Not have been a part- or full-time student in the last 12 months (unless taking prerequisite courses)

 - Not be a UW Continuum College employee or an immediate family member thereof

 * To qualify for a UW Certificate Scholarship, your household income for 2019 can't exceed the amounts listed on this page.
 As part of the application, you'll be required to state your household income and provide a copy of your most recent income tax return.

 We encourage applications from those impacted by COVID-19 layoffs who meet the eligibility criteria above.

 Carefully review the admission requirements for your chosen certificate program to make sure you qualify.
 If you have any questions, contact us.

 Apply to the certificate program.
-Please submit your certificate application by July 10, 2019 to ensure there is enough time to process your application.
+Please submit your application by July 1, 2020, to ensure time for processing.